pausub/jokes/Assumptions.md

 Implemented simple in memory caching for `getCategories` and `searchJokes` operations.
 For production application other cache providers could be used.
 Features like persistence, overflow to disk, horizontal scalability, advanced configuration and others could be considered.

 #### Testing:
 Prefer having unit, api, e2e/integration tests.
 E2e vs integration testing (mocking or not of 3rd party services) is a controversial topic and requires further discussions.
 It would be necessary to implement load testing before any optimization attempts.
+Implemented BDD and E2E tests for demonstration purposes.
+In prod would probably choose one or another.

 #### Containerization:
 Single docker container used for running the application.
 Real world applications, would most likely use additional containers for database, caching, message brokers, monitoring or else.
 Omitted for simplification reasons.
 Would use Docker Compose to manage multiple containers.